-The Forex market is the world’s largest financial market with a turnover in excess of $4 trillion a day.
-Despite its mammoth size, this market has no central exchange for Forex traders to conduct their transactions.
+The Forex market is the world’s largest financial market with a turnover in excess of around $4 trillion a day.
+Despite its huge size, this market has no central exchange for Forex traders to conduct their transactions.
 Instead, Forex traders must conduct their trading activities through an intermediary, the Forex broker.
 This shows the importance of the broker’s role in the trading process.
 When it comes to choosing a broker, traders have literally thousands of Forex brokers to choose from on the internet.
 But the real question is how can you be certain that the broker you have chosen is the right fit for your trading needs.

 To help you in your broker selection process, we have prepared a guide with a list of key factors that you have to look at when choosing a broker.

 - Trading Platform & Software

 - Broker’s Business Model